This story was originally published and last updated .

 - 8 Show Live Albums on a bigger screen

 In order for Live Albums to work, you need to have photo backups and face grouping enabled in the Google Photos app.
-Open the app, slide out the side menu from the left, and go to Settings.
+Open the app, tap your account avatar on the top right, and go to Photos Settings.

 First, head over to Back up & sync and turn it on.
 Choose the account you want the photos to be backed up to, and the quality you want them to be uploaded in.
-High quality is often more than enough, and Google offers you unlimited free storage at that setting.
+High quality is often more than enough, and will take a lot less of that precious storage compared to the original quality setting.

 Second, go back to the main settings page and look for Group similar faces.
 Depending on where you live, your state or country may have prohibited face detection and grouping.
 If you don't see the option, you're likely affected.
 (There are ways to circumvent this with a VPN, but I won't get into them here.)
 Turn on Face grouping and, if you want pets to be recognized as well, you need to toggle on Show pets with people too.